Let’s put this in the front: nobody here works for openHAB. The community members are helping with an Open Source Project, not a commercial software.

 Describing what you tried - topics that state the problem and straight up ask for a solution are often ignored (“I need to write a rule like this.
 Please give me a solution.”), because why anyone should give their free time to someone who couldn’t spend a couple minutes showing that they care?

 What version of openHAB are you using?
 What snapshot version (if relevant)?
-Are you Windows, iOS or Linux?
-If Linux, is it natively or in Docker/Vm?
+Are you using Windows, Linux ? openHABian ?
+If Linux, is it natively or in Docker or some VM?

 Some categories provide you with a template to fill in: